SemaglutideDosing CalculatorReconstitutionPeptides

 Weeks 17+ (Wegovy max)2.4 mg0.96 mL96 units

-For the 10 mg / 2 mL (5,000 mcg/mL) variant, halve every unit count above: 0.25 mg = 5 units, 2.4 mg = 48 units.
+For the 10 mg / 2 mL (5,000 mcg/mL) variant, halve every unit count: 0.25 mg = 5 units, 2.4 mg = 48 units.
+Smaller draws read harder on a U-100 slin pin, so most people stick with the 5 mg + 2 mL math at the start of titration.

 Semaglutide vs Tirzepatide: Dose Math Is Different

-1. Semaglutide doses are 5–10x smaller than tirzepatide (0.25–2.4 mg vs 2.5–15 mg).
-Same titration cadence (every 4 weeks), different scale.
+1. Sema doses are 5–10x smaller than tirz (0.25–2.4 mg vs 2.5–15 mg).
+Same 4-week cadence, different scale.

 The calculator handles both automatically when you update the vial mass input.